PK (film): Title

 In 2011, in its initial scripting stage, Hirani named the film Talli, then changed it to Ek Tha Talli which he loved, but later on came to know that Ek Tha Tiger was already in production (released in 2012).
 He dropped the idea and, after many titles, he came up with a title that only had initials, PK.
 After starting the film, Hirani felt PK was not a good enough title.
 He decided to change the title to Talli.
 But after a few weeks of shooting, Hirani decided to go back to the original title.

 Themes

 Firstpost compared PK to Hirani and Khan's previous collaboration 3 Idiots, as they both involve "A socially awkward and 'different' young man—who walks and talks in a strange, enthusiastic childlike manner—observes the system, questions it, asks you to look at the many ludicrous things that inform it, and eventually brings about a minor revolution."
+In an interview, Rajkumar Hirani revealed that initially, the plot involved the alien protagonist falling in love with a girl early on, which led him to question religious divisions when he encountered her father’s prejudice.
+He used his powers to change the father's mindset.
+However, after watching Inception, Hirani realized the concept was too similar and scrapped the original second half.
+The filmmakers also decided against a storyline involving a case against God, as it closely resembled the play Kanji Viruddh Kanji, which was being adapted into a film (OMG Oh My God).
+Ultimately, PK focused on promoting communal harmony, with both films exploring similar themes but through different approaches.